wetryingtodorock/getblock-docs/en/rpc-service/sol/json-rpc/sol_getLatestBlockhash.md

 ---
-title: sol:getLatestBlockhash \[POST\] {disallowed}
+title: sol:getLatestBlockhash  {disallowed} - Solana
-description: NEW This method is only available in solana-core v1.9 or newer.
-Pleaseuse getRecentBlockhash for solana-core v1.8Returns the latest blockhash
+description: Example code for the sol:getLatestBlockhash  {disallowed} json-rpc method. Сomplete guide on how to use sol:getLatestBlockhash  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters